The following words and phrases when used in this chapter shall, for the purpose of this chapter, have the meanings respectively ascribed to them.

 b.
 Two hundred ten liters of breath.

 2. "Alcoholic beverage" includes alcohol, wine, spirits, beer, or any other beverage which contains ethyl alcohol and is fit for human consumption.

 3. "Alley" means a thoroughfare laid out, established, and platted as such, by constituted authority.

-4. "All-terrain vehicle" means a motor vehicle designed to travel on three or more wheels and designed primarily for off- road recreational use but not including farm tractors or equipment, construction equipment, forestry vehicles, or lawn and grounds maintenance vehicles.
+4. "All-terrain vehicle" means a motor vehicle designed to travel on three or more wheels and designed primarily for off-road use but not including farm tractors, construction equipment, forestry vehicles, or lawn and grounds maintenance vehicles.

 5. "Ambulance" means a motor vehicle which is equipped with life support systems and used to transport sick and injured persons who require emergency medical care to medical facilities.

-6. "Authorized emergency vehicle" means vehicles of the fire department, police vehicles, ambulances, and emergency vehicles owned by the United States, this state, any subdivision of this state, or any municipality of this state, and privately owned vehicles as are designated or authorized by the director of transportation under section 321.451.
+6. "Authorized emergency vehicle" means vehicles of the fire department, police vehicles, ambulances and emergency vehicles owned by the United States, this state or any subdivision of this state or any municipality of this state, and privately owned ambulances, and fire, rescue, or disaster vehicles as are designated or authorized by the director of transportation under section 321.451.